 Where: Panauti, Devghat, Janaki temple, Janakpur and rest of the Terai region.

 Special foods: ladoo, ghee and sweet potatoes

-Losar is the Tibetan new year that is celebrated by the Tibetan ethnic groups like the Sherpa and the Tamang as well as the Tibetan community in Kathmandu.
+Losar is the Tibetan new year that is celebrated by the Tibetan ethnic groups in Nepal such as the Sherpa and the Tamang people as well as the Tibetan refugee community in Kathmandu.

 I went to see the Losar celebrations at the Namobuddha monastery near Dhulikhel.
 It’s a very small monastery with spectacular views on the mountains.
 During the festival there were a lot of people out and about and there was a gentle joyous atmosphere.

 When: first day of the Tibetan calendar (february/march)